Best Cities for Black Professionals [2025]

 Map (6)

-Top Cities for Black Professionals
+What Are the Top Cities for Black Professionals?

 Black@A-List came together to outline key components that would be relevant to Black professionals looking for a great city to live in.
-We sought to create metrics that would speak to the lived experiences of members of the African Diaspora who graduated from college and are part of the workforce.
-The essential urban features for a great community that our team landed on ultimately fell into four broad categories: Community & Representation, Economic Opportunity, Housing Opportunity, and Business Environment.
+We sought to count metrics that reflect the lived experiences of members of the African diaspora who have graduated from college and are part of the workforce.

-These four scores, and the individual statistics that comprise them, are weighted and summed to arrive at a final composite score between 0-10.
-Lower scores indicate a combination of less Black representation, worse economic outcomes for black households, and greater economic gaps between black and non-Black individuals.
-We acknowledge that this ranking will capture some, but not all of the socio-economic inequalities that exist between races and locations throughout the United States.
-For a more detailed look at the numbers behind the rankings, see the data section below.
+These four scores, along with the individual statistics that comprise them, are weighted and summed to yield a final composite score ranging from zero to 10.
+Lower scores indicate a combination of less Black representation, worse economic outcomes for Black households, and greater economic gaps between Black and non-Black individuals.

-Community & Representation
+1. Community and Representation

 Rayven's quote 2